Have you ever had a parent withhold permission for going out without giving any explanations?

-A sure way to fix the broken relationship is by seeking parental therapy.
+A sure way to fix the broken relationship is by seeking parenting therapy.
 Engaging in this act will improve communication between the parents and children, allowing each side to express themselves and finally move on.

 How Can Therapy Help With Parenting?

-Parental therapy or counseling is the simple act of receiving some help in raising a child.
+Effective Parenting therapy or counseling is the simple act of receiving some help in raising a child.
 The process may be short-term and involve promoting interactions between the parents, children, spouses, additional caregivers, close family friends, or just the parent alone.

 Therapy aids in child-rearing.
 It is by no means an affirmation of perfect parenting or a securely attached parent-child bond.
 Through this exercise, a collaboration of sorts is achieved, and communication attains a smooth flow between the respective parties.

 A prominent form of therapy emerging today is called Parent-Child Interaction Therapy (PCIT).
-This therapy is used to facilitate communication between parents and children with behavioral and learning difficulties.
+This parenting therapy is used to facilitate communication between parents and children with behavioral and learning difficulties.
 It works with each parent to strengthen the relationship with their child, build confidence, effectively guide and direct their child’s behavior, set limits, and restore positive feelings in their interactions.

 Disorders like those on the autism spectrum (Asperger’s, Autistic Disorder), reading disabilities (dyslexia, dysgraphia), nervous conditions (OCD, PTSD) are prevalent among children today.
 According to a study conducted by the University of London, up to 10% of children suffer from these disorders.